CUH Careers logo

 • Gain an apprenticeship and access to qualifications

-• Apprenticeship course fees paid by CUH = no college or university debt
+• Your apprenticeship course fees are paid by CUH = no college or university debt

 • Receive training and support in post

-• A career pathway in one of the most vibrant, innovative and exciting NHS Trusts in the country
+• Developing your career in one of the most vibrant, innovative and exciting NHS Trusts in the country

 • Learn job-specific skills